 Student Accounts Supervisor

 As Student Accounts Supervisor, Becki coordinates invoicing procedure between families, home schools, and financial aid offices.
 Her primary responsibility is to help students and their families navigate the invoicing and payment options and to coordinate the transfer of funds between institutions.
 She also maintains student account records for students studying abroad on IFSA-Butler and Alliance programs.
 Becki has worked in student accounts for the past 17 years and holds a B.S. in accounting.

 Upon return from your Alliance program in Israel, Assistant Director for Academic Records Rhonda Hinkle processes your Butler University transcript and assists with any academic record appeals.
 Rhonda completed her undergraduate coursework at the University of Evansville and received her master's degree from Bowling Green State University.
 She also has taken doctoral courses at Ball State University.

 Academic Records Coordinator

-Upon return from your Alliance program, Academic Records Coordinator Lindsye Craig processes your Butler University transcript and assists with any academic record appeals.
-She graduated from Indiana University and then spent five months living and studying in Dublin, Ireland.
-Study abroad was the best part of Lindsye’s collegiate experience and she is excited to work with Alliance students on the academic components of their term abroad.
+Upon return from your Alliance program in China or India, Academic Records Coordinator Abby Miller processes your Butler University transcript and assists with any academic record appeals.
+She graduated from Butler University, where she also worked as a guide for international students from all over the world.
+From that experience and combined with her own world travels, she knows the amazing experiences that studying abroad can provide.
+Abby is excited to work with Alliance students on the academic components of their term abroad.